tscode/tood/README.md

 ## Usage
 The usage of `td` is comprehensively documented in the help pages of `td` and its commands `init`, `ls`, `add`, `mod`, `do`, `undo`, `rm`, and `sync`.
-The following description has a more annecdotal character.
+The following description has a more annecdotal character and leaves out many differences.

 ```
 td init